 Get the Right Supplies

-FYI: Alternatively, you can make your own toothpaste by mixing water and baking soda or potassium chloride.
+FYI: Alternatively, you can make your own by mixing water and baking soda or potassium chloride.
 Just don’t use regular toothpaste!

 Best Cleaning Technique

-Or wrap your finger around gauze or a cloth and rub these same important spots in a circular way.
-Don’t be so rough since the gums can bleed if you apply too much pressure.
+Or wrap your finger around gauze or a cloth and rub these same spots in a circular way.
+Don’t be so rough as gums can bleed if too much pressure is applied.

 Schedule Periodic Cleanings

-Cleaning your dog’s teeth doesn’t eliminate the need for a more comprehensive cleaning to be performed by a veterinarian.
-A thorough teeth cleaning usually requires the dog to be anesthetized.
+Cleaning your dog’s teeth doesn’t eliminate the need for comprehensive cleanings to be performed by your vet.

-An instrument called a curette, or an ultrasonic scaler, scrapes build-up and tartar from the dog’s teeth at or near the gum line.
+An instrument called a curette or an ultrasonic scaler scrapes build-up and tartar from the dog’s teeth at or near the gum line.